-Homemade crackers are different than store-bought crackers and need to be stored differently as well.
+Homemade crackers are different from store-bought crackers and must be stored differently.

-These crackers store at room temperature for about a week.
+These crackers will keep at room temperature for about a week.
 Here’s how I store them:

 - Store homemade crackers in a container that isn’t completely sealed.
 If storing in a jar, leave the lid ajar or loose to keep the crackers crispy.